What makes the Cambridge English course so special?

 - Dr Cathy Phillips

-Fellow, Part I Director of Studies and Special Supervisor
+Fellow, Director of Studies for Part II and Special Supervisor

 Cathy looks after students in their first two years at Newnham, supervising papers and dissertations on nineteenth and twentieth-century subjects.
-She also directs studies for Part II at Downing and supervises postgraduates.
+She also directs studies for Part I at Downing.
 Her research explores various contexts affecting Victorian and Modernist writers from Gerard Manley Hopkins's interest in art (2007) to W. B. Yeats's practical experience of the theatre (1994).
 Other published books include a biography of Robert Bridges, medical doctor and poet laureate (1992) and the completion of the Critical Heritage volume on the rise of Donne's reputation in the twentieth century.
 More recently she has co-edited Hopkins's letters (OUP, 2013) and is currently preparing an edition of his poems.

 Other supervisors affiliated to Newnham include: